-Independent study The difference between studying at university and study you may have done previously is that at university the emphasis is on you finding out things for yourself.
+- Independent study The difference between studying at university and study you may have done previously is that at university the emphasis is on you finding out things for yourself.
 Just as fitness clubs attempt to foster and facilitate (but cannot impose) fitness, universities attempt to foster and facilitate (but cannot impose) academic excellence.
 Results will (and can only) come as a direct result of you making appropriate use of the facilities at your disposal.
 Lectures, seminars and the like are there to support and guide your independent learning - they are not there to "pass information from tutors' heads to students' notebooks without passing through the brains of either."
 Not everything you will need or want to know will be covered in the workshops or essential readings.
-You need to become familiar with the material you are guided towards, but you also need to learn to 'manipulate' that material: apply it to new domains, compare and contrast across topics, synthesise it, evaluate it, consider its relevance to issues of interest to you, supplement it, etc. This can only be done by being interested and working hard because you want to.
-An exclusive focus on passing exams will undermine that motivation and will make you perform less well as a result.
+You need to become familiar with the material you are guided towards, but you also need to learn to 'manipulate' that material: apply it to new domains. compare and contrast across topics, synthesise it, evaluate it, consider its relevance to issues of interest to you, supplement it, etc. This can only be done by being interested and working hard because you want to.
+As we shall learn below, an exclusive focus on passing exams will undermine that motivation and will make you perform less well as a result.
 Thus, study because you want to learn and stop when you have answers to your own satisfaction for the questions you care about.
-Finally, note that independent study is study you engage in outside of formal contact hours with faculty - it does not have to be solitary (see under 'workshops' above).

-• Student Feedback Sessions Your module convenor will hold an student feedback sessions each week.
+Finally, note that independent study is study you engage in outside of formal contact hours with faculty - it does not have to be solitary (see under "workshops" above). - Student feedback sessions Your module convenor will hold these each week.
 Please see Sussex Direct for when and where this will be held.
-Students may use these (without appointment) to discuss or ask about anything module-related.

-• Study Direct You are encouraged to access module materials and use the module forum on Study Direct.
+Students may use these student feedback sessions (without appointment) to discuss or ask about anything module-related. - Study Direct You are encouraged to access module materials and use the module forum on Study Direct.
 This is the best way to share ideas amongst your fellow students and ask questions about the module.
 Module convenors and tutors would prefer to receive queries via the Study Direct module forum than by email.

-Books and Reading: Specific readings will be provided each week
+Books and Reading - Specific readings will be given each week.
+Recommended General Reading